 – MyMaths and Reading Plus for online homework and extra practice

-– Using iPads and lap tops in class
+– Using iPads and lap tops in class across all areas of the curriculum

 Each learning area of the school is fitted with state of the art LED interactive whiteboards.